British Rail Mark 3: Hauled stock

-The Driving Van Trailers have been modified with diesel generators to provide Electric Train Supply to the coaches when the locomotive is not running, such as when in terminus stations and when stabled.
+The Driving Van Trailers were modified with diesel generators to provide Electric Train Supply to the coaches when the locomotive was not running, such as when in terminus stations and when stabled.

-Abellio Greater Anglia previously operated the Mark 3 carriages hauled by Class 90 locomotives in push-pull configuration with Mark 3 Driving Van Trailers on the West Anglia Main Line.
+Abellio Greater Anglia operated the Mark 3 carriages hauled by Class 90 locomotives in push-pull configuration with Mark 3 Driving Van Trailers on the West Anglia Main Line.
 In 2014, Greater Anglia refurbished their Mark 3 carriages; these carriages were refurbished with the following enhancements: